 My Favorite Brand of Whey

 I’ve been drinking whey protein shakes for years.

 It wasn’t until about 5 years ago that I started paying attention to the quality.

 I just didn’t know any better.

 After a lot of research and experimenting, I discovered IsaPro by Isagenix.

-It’s perfect for mixing into any beverage or any recipe that calls for whey protein.
+It’s perfect for mixing into a beverage or any recipe that calls for whey protein.

 What About You?

-Have any websites or information you want to share with me about Soy or Whey.
+Do you have any websites or information you want to share with me about Soy or Whey?

 I love to research.
-Share with me on my facebook page.
+Share with me in the comments below.